Wiktoria2308/Bookstore/README.md

 # Bookstore
-An online bookstore web application in asp.net core, using MVC.
+An online bookstore web application in ASP.NET Core, using MVC.